-Backed by the resources of Marquette University and the Pulitzer Prize-winning Milwaukee Journal Sentinel, O’Brien Fellows will spend nine months researching, reporting and writing the stories they care most deeply about — stories with the potential to change policies and improve lives.
-This fully funded fellowship allows newsroom professionals to do the best work of their careers on issues of vital importance while they also mentor the next generation of journalists.
+Backed by Marquette University and the Pulitzer Prize-winning Milwaukee Journal Sentinel, the O’Brien Fellowship helps news professionals do the best work of their careers on important issues while they mentor the next generation of journalists.

 Fellows are funded with a $65,000 salary stipend over nine months and can tap into generous allotments for housing, reporting-related travel and equipment.

 A Unique Journalism Fellowship

 • Report and produce an in-depth public service journalism project on a regional, national or international topic.

 • Work from the new O’Brien suite at Marquette University’s Diederich College of Communication near the heart of downtown Milwaukee and the Lake Michigan shore.

 • Publish or broadcast the project through your home news organization or, in the case of independent journalists, another outlet.

 • Integrate Marquette’s best journalism students into your projects as reporters and researchers.